benjamindahan/data_mining_project/README.md

 # ITC - Data Mining Project
-## Scraping Basket Ball Reference website
+## Creating a Basketaball database
 ![Image](https://www.basketballnetwork.net/app/uploads/2021/03/Michael-Jordan-The-Last-Shot-min.jpeg)
-In this project we have scraped the NBA [Basketball Reference](https://www.basketball-reference.com/teams/) website.
+In this project we have `scraped` the NBA [Basketball Reference](https://www.basketball-reference.com/teams/) website.
+Then we enrich our data with an `API`.
+We created a `SQL` database with all that data.
+Finally, we deploy it to `AWS` and connected it to `ReDash` to create a Dashboard.

 ### Introduction
 The NBA (National Basketball Association) is the most popular basketball league in the world.